davidpuga/neptune_final_project/readme.md

 # Neptune Computational Biology - Final Project

-# Tracking an object
+# Tracking post its

 ## Introduction and Goals

-The goal of my project is to automatically identify the number of flies in a video and estimate their speed.
+The goal of my project is to automatically identify the post-its on my webcam and track them.

 The methods I will use to do this are:
 * I will use the following python packages: deque, numpy, argparse, imutils, cv2

-I will use publicly available videos or my webcam.
+I will use my webcam.

 ## Methods